Last Updated on October 21, 2021 @ 2:03 pm

 Father’s Rights during and after Divorce

 - Continued relationships with the children – you cannot be kept from your children, period.
 If your wife is not allowing you to visit or call the children, this needs to be addressed immediately.
-You also have every right to attend events and activities, such as sports games, plays, graduations, etc… Hopefully, she works with you to ensure you are still very much a part of the children’s lives but if she is blatantly preventing it, you need to make your attorney aware of it ASAP and handle it legally by filing a motion with the court.
+You also have every right to attend events and activities, such as sports games, plays, graduations, etc. Hopefully, she works with you to ensure you are still very much a part of the children’s lives but if she is blatantly preventing it, you need to make your attorney aware of it ASAP and handle it legally by filing a motion with the court.

 - Preventing adoption – when an ex-spouse remarries, she may want her new husband to adopt the children.
 As the paternal parent, you have every right to prevent this from happening.
 Of course, being active in their lives makes your case all that much stronger if it were to go to court.
 No judge would allow this to happen if the father is meeting his obligations and sticking to his custody or visitation agreement.

 - Provide financial support – to protect your ongoing rights, you must provide financial support to the children.
-It may seem a bit out of the ordinary, but consider have a support agreement put in place immediately if you agree to have the children live with your wife.
+It may seem a bit out of the ordinary, but consider having a child support agreement put in place immediately if you agree to have the children live with your wife.
 This is documented proof that you are taking care of your financial obligations to your children.
 Staying current with these payments ensures that legally, your rights will remain in place.
 And most importantly – save every receipt, check, or other proof of money you give to her – if you give her cash, the court will act as though it never happened because there is no proof.

 - Make parenting decisions – as their father, you have every right to remain active in all parenting decisions.
-This means you can remain active in schooling, religion, health care, etc… If there are disagreements, you will have to sit down with your wife and come to an agreement.
+This means you can remain active in schooling, religion, health care, etc. If there are disagreements, you will have to sit down with your wife and come to an agreement.
 This also serves to show the court that you two are capable of working together and doing what is best for the children.
 Make sure you show up for doctors appointments, PTA meetings at school, and sports activities.
 Also, make sure the children complete their homework and document everything you do in a daily journal (short bullet points are perfectly fine).